Kwakwakaʼwakw: History

 Kwakwa̱ka̱ʼwakw dancers from Vancouver Island performed at the 1893 World's Columbian Exposition in Chicago.

-An account of experiences of two founders of early residential schools for Aboriginal children was published in 2006 by the University of British Columbia Press.
+An account of experiences of two founders of early residential schools for Native Indigenous children was published in 2006 by the University of British Columbia Press.
 Good Intentions Gone Awry – Emma Crosby and the Methodist Mission On the Northwest Coast by Jan Hare and Jean Barman contains the letters and account of the life of the wife of Thomas Crosby, the first missionary in Lax Kwʼalaams (Port Simpson).
 This covers the period from 1870 to the turn of the 20th century.

 A second book was published in 2005 by the University of Calgary Press, The Letters of Margaret Butcher – Missionary Imperialism on the North Pacific Coast, edited by Mary-Ellen Kelm.
 It picks up the story from 1916 to 1919 in Kitamaat Village and details of Butcher's experiences among the Haisla people.

 A review article entitled Mothers of a Native Hell, about these two books, was published in the British Columbia online news magazine The Tyee in 2007.

 Restoring their ties to their land, culture and rights, the Kwakwa̱ka̱ʼwakw have undertaken much in bringing back their customs, beliefs and language.
 Potlatches occur more frequently as families reconnect to their birthright, and the community uses language programs, classes and social events to restore the language.
 Artists in the 19th and 20th centuries, such as Mungo Martin, Ellen Neel and Willie Seaweed, have taken efforts to revive Kwakwakaʼwakw art and culture.

 Divisions

-Each Kwakwa̱ka̱ʼwakw nation has its own clans, chiefs, history, culture and peoples, but remain collectively similar to the rest of the Kwak̓wala-Speaking nations.
+Each Kwakwa̱ka̱ʼwakw nation has their own clans, chiefs, history and culture but remains similar to the other Kwak̓wala-speaking nations.